How Much Does Air Conditioning Service Cost?

-Depending on the accessibility of the leak, whether or not there needs to be a leak test, and what exactly requires repair, a normal refrigerant leak detection and repair can cost you anywhere from $150 to $500 depending on the accessibility of the leak for the technician.
-If you’re unsure, feel free to ask your air conditioner repair professional to show you the process and explain their findings.
+Depending on where the leak is, whether or not there needs to be a leak test, and what actually requires repair, a regular refrigerant leak detection and repair can cost you anywhere from $150 to $500 depending on the accessibility of the leak for the technician.
+If you’re unsure, always ask your air conditioner repair professional to show you the process and go over their findings.

 AC Circuit Board Replacement

-At times the culprit may be beyond the A/C system itself and the circuit board may be in need of replacing.
-Depending on your AC make and model, a new circuit board for your AC could run anywhere from $450 to $1300.
+At times the culprit may be beyond the A/C system itself and the circuit board may need to be replaced.
+Depending on the make and model of your air conditioner, a new circuit board for your AC could run anywhere from $450 to $1300.

-If you’re thinking about replacing your home’s thermostat, a smart wifi thermostat will normally cost more than a standard thermostat.
-Depending on the type of thermostat you choose, you’re most likely going to end up paying anywhere between $200 and $550 to get it installed.
-Thanksfully, the newest thermostats may pay back their investment in energy management savings, provided they are programmed accordingly.
+If you’re thinking about replacing your home’s thermostat, a smart wifi thermostat will normally cost more than a traditional thermostat.
+Depending on which style of thermostat you go with, you’re most likely going to end up paying anywhere between $200 and $550 to get it installed.
+Thanksfully, the newest thermostats might pay back their cost in energy management savings, provided they are programmed properly.

 Capacitor or Contactor Replacement

-If your air conditioner is still only a couple years old or you decide to repair your older AC instead of buying an energy-efficient AC upgrade, a capacitor will typically cost $250 to $350 and a contactor can run a little lower, ranging from $150 - $350.
-These repairs are some of the most typical for your air conditioning system.
+If your AC is still only a couple years old or you choose to repair your older AC instead of buying an energy-efficient air conditioning upgrade, a capacitor will typically cost $250 to $350 and a contractor can cost a little lower, ranging from $150 - $350.
+These repairs are a couple of the most typical for your air conditioning system.

-Again, it’s always responsible to assess the pros and cons of paying to repair your current AC system versus buying an upgraded, more energy-efficient AC system.
-If replacing this part is the better option for you, a fan motor replacement may cost between $500 and $1200.
+Again, it’s always important to assess the pros and cons of paying to repair your current AC system versus buying an upgraded, more energy-efficient AC system.
+If replacing the fan motor is the better option for you, a fan motor replacement may cost between $500 and $1200.

 NOTE: Part repair under warranty

-A common misunderstanding is that if the issue calls for a part to be replaced, that it is covered under the manufacturer’s equipment warranty; however, there are several additional costs that may not be covered through the warranty that you will be required to pay for out-of-pocket.
-Even with standard repairs, such as a capacitor replacement, the HVAC contractor still has to process this warranty through the manufacturer so they can receive the credit on the part.
-Furthermore, all manufacturers require the contractor to hold the part for two to four months and may make the contractor return the malfunctioned part at the contractor’s cost.
-Greater repairs, such as a compressor, are encompassed in this process but these larger repairs have more supplies and materials required (i.e. refrigerant, copper fittings, etc.) that are not covered through the Original Equipment Manufacturer warranty.
-Without a labor warranty you will always have to incur charges for the technician’s labor.
+A common misconception is that if the issue calls for a part to be replaced, that it is covered under the manufacturer’s equipment warranty; however, there are several additional costs that may not be covered through the warranty that you will be required to pay for out-of-pocket.
+Even with standard repairs, such as a capacitor replacement, the HVAC contractor still has to process the warranty through the manufacturer so they can get the credit on the part.
+Additionally, all manufacturers demand the contractor to keep the part for 60-120 days and may make the contractor return the malfunctioned part at the contractor’s cost.
+Greater repairs, like a compressor, are encompassed in this process but those types of repairs have more supplies and materials required (i.e. refrigerant, copper fittings, etc.) that are not covered through the Original Equipment Manufacturer warranty.
+Unless you have a labor warranty you will always have to incur charges for the technician’s labor.

-Always understand that these ranges are estimates and they can often increase or decrease depending on where you live, the actual issues with your system, how old your equipment is, and whether or not you’ve been getting regular maintenance to maintain the health of your air conditioning system and your manufacturer’s warranty.
+Always understand that these ranges are estimates and they can often increase or decrease depending on where the home is, the actual issues with your equipment, the age of your system, and whether or not you’ve been receiving regular maintenance to maintain the health of your air conditioning system and your manufacturer’s warranty.
 If your unit is pretty much dead and replacement is more likely, take a moment to look at our air conditioner pricing guide.

-If you have any questions or ever need expert AC repair, call Becht/Givens Service Experts 24/7/365.
+If you have any questions or ever need expert air conditioning repair, call Becht/Givens Service Experts 24/7/365.